 Upon successful completion of the BA (Hons) in Psychology, graduates who have acquired the appropriate entry requirements can apply to progress to postgraduate programmes at level 9 on the National Framework of Qualifications such as the MA in HRM or MSc programmes at National College of Ireland, as well as clinical, educational, occupational and counselling psychology at other venues.

-There are no specific academic requirements with applicants considered based on relevant work and other experience.
+Typically applicants will have completed a full level 5 award with applicants considered based on relevant work and other experience.
 Applicants under 23 will be assessed based on Leaving Certificate or equivalent.

 For information on the modules taught on this course view our module descriptors.